ahendricks1/CS61_Handbook/tuple.md

 # Tuples

-A tuple is a heterogeneous, ordered immutable list, identified in Python with parenthesis ().
+A tuple is a heterogeneous, ordered immutable collection of data, identified in Python with parenthesis ().

 # In Memory

-In memory, a set looks like this:
+In memory, a tuple looks like this:

 \[sketch or diagram\]